Pageboy/notes/docs/eBooks/From Print Book to eBook.md

     - From reflowable to Fixed
     - Editing the ePUB package
     - Summary
-- From InDesign to iBooks Author
+- From InDesign to iBooks Author (edit: iBooks Author is no longer supported by Apple)
     - Templates
     - Layouts
     - From ePub to iBooks Author